ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_getting_your_starter_website.md

 First, make three Folders under the `Content/Content structure` tab.
 Call them 'All Articles', 'Dog Breed Catalog' and 'All Tips'.
 Remember that you save and close them by using 'Publish' button.

-Next, create a few Content items of proper content types in each of these folders:
+Next, create a few Content items of proper Content Types in each of these folders:

 - 6 Articles (at least, to best see the effects of Schedule blocks that we will create in step 3.)
 - 3 Dog Breeds